Blanchard: More states should match Bay State gun laws

 BROOKFIELD — A grassroots organization hosted the local police chief on Sunday afternoon to talk about gun control laws in Massachusetts.

-According to Chief Blanchard, Massachusetts has the strictest gun laws in the nation on who can carry, how to purchase and issuance of gun licenses.
+According to Chief Blanchard, Massachusetts has the strictest gun laws in the nation on who can carry, how to purchase and issuance of gun licenses and how they can learn to fire arms safely with the use from tips at sites like allaboutshooting.com.
 “I am very confident in the laws in Massachusetts,” he said.
 “The rest of the country can do a lot by coming up to our standards.”

 Gun-related deaths, are some of the lowest in the nation with 3.13 per 100,000 due to suicide or accidental discharge of a firearm.
 The homicide rate of gun deaths is 1.9 per 100,000.
 The Center for Disease Control and Prevention reported 213 firearm deaths in Massachusetts in 2015.
 Gun licensing is on the rise in the state with a 66 percent increase since 2010.
 Approximately 1 in 14 people own a gun in Massachusetts.
 In 2016, gun licensing rose another 7 percent.